echeran/smile-of-murugan/webbook/chapter03.md

 Swamikannu Pillai's is a much more serious attempt: he dates the bulk of the earliest poetry into the 7th-8th Cent.
-A.D. (his calculations are based on astronomical data and result in the date 756 A.D. for the epic poem *Cilappatikāram*, and 634 A.D. for *paripāṭal,* one of the Eight Anthologies).
+A.D. (his calculations are based on astronomical data and result in the date 756 A.D. for the epic poem *Cilappatikāram*, and 634 A.D. for *Paripāṭal,* one of the Eight Anthologies).
 He gives a few additional reasons; they need not be discussed in detail, since this dating in general goes against the evidence of the history of South India, against the